 The Act Out! program accepts the fact that youth now face as many or more difficult situations as any previous generation.
 It allows them to explore fun, informative ways to achieve resolution.

 Act Out! is based on Trauma Drama, which was created by psychologists from the Justice Resource Institute and actors from a group called Urban Improv in Boston, Massachusetts.
 Members of the Act Out! troupe are certified trainers in this model and have been offering Act Out! in Calgary Junior High schools since 2006.
-Act Out! will be offered in a community setting for the first time this fall.

 - “I can be myself around new people I never talked to before”